pwjazz/mwanzia/README.markdown

 + BigDecimals are treated as floating point numbers on the client.
 + Dates receive special handling.
 They are serialized using an ISO8601 format and automatically converted to/from timezone-adjusted dates on the client.
++ JavaScript arrays convert to/from Collections and Arrays on the server (depending on your method signature)
++ Java Maps convert to/from JavaScript associative arrays
 + Reference types are passed by value, which is to say that on the server, they reflect whatever data was passed in by the client.
 Data can be nested to any depth, however if your input data contains cyclic graphs, you'll need to